Put your passion for science, as well as your excellent communication and problem-solving skills, to the test with a

 - Although materials engineering employs more women than other fields of engineering, women are still under-represented.
 Organisations such as WISE and Women's Engineering Society (WES) campaign to promote the profession and support female engineers.

 - There are two main options for self-employment, both of which are more likely once you've gained significant work experience.
-You can set up your own business, e.g. a consultancy or small specialist practice, or work as a freelancer or contractor, moving around different organisations as work becomes available.
+You can set up your own business, such as a consultancy or small specialist practice, or work as a freelancer or contractor, moving around different organisations as work becomes available.

 - There are occasionally opportunities for overseas travel.
 In global companies where technology is mainly controlled from the UK, frequent overseas visits may be required.

 Apart from a degree in materials engineering, technology or science, a number of other engineering and science-based subjects are acceptable for entry to this profession, including:

 - applied chemistry or physics